gazebosim/docs/blueprint/Model_insertion_fuel.md

 # Model Insertion from Fuel

 Ignition Fuel hosts hundreds of models that can easily be added to a world running in the Ignition GUI.
-Adding models to a world typically means adding them into your world `sdf` file, but with Fuel you can drag and drop existing models directly into the scene.

 ## Prerequisites